Paranormal Activity: Next of Kin: Plot

-Chris and Dale hitch a ride into town for their car battery and are informed by the mailman that the people at Beiler Farm are not Amish.
-They research the demon Asmodeus: According to myth, the Norwegian village of Beskytter suffered a massacre believed to be caused by Asmodeus.
+Chris and Dale hitch a ride into town to buy a replacement battery for their car, and are informed by the mailman that the people at Beiler Farm are not Amish.
+After researching on the Internet, they learn that according to myth, the Norwegian village of Beskytter suffered a massacre believed to be caused by Asmodeus.
 They trapped the demon inside the body of a woman, and the demon continues to be passed from mother to daughter in the bloodline.
-Margot is next in line and this is why she was brought to the settlement.
+Margot is next in line, which is why Sarah sent her away and why she was brought to the settlement.

-When Chris and Dale return, Margot has disappeared.
-While Dale leaves to install their car battery, Chris enters the church to search for Margot.
+When Chris and Dale return to the commune, Margot has disappeared.
+While Dale installs the new car battery so they can escape, Chris enters the church to search for Margot.
 After encountering and killing Jacob, Chris rescues Margot from the bottom of the pit, but they are pursued by a skeletal creature.
-The creature kills Dale and pursues Margot and Chris in the barn.
-Margot, realizing that the creature is Sarah possessed by Asmodeus, calls her by her name.
-Taking advantage of her mother's weakened state, she sends Sarah falling to her death onto a spiked row of farm tools.
+The creature kills Dale and pursues Margot and Chris into the barn.
+Margot, realizing that the creature is Sarah possessed by Asmodeus, calls her by her name, which confuses her.
+Taking advantage of her mother's weakened state, Margot sends Sarah falling to her death onto a spiked row of farm tools.

-Following Sarah's death, Asmodeus descends upon Beiler Farm, causing chaos as residents turn on one another, and both livestock and homes go up in flames.
+Following Sarah's death, Asmodeus is unleashed upon Beiler Farm, causing chaos as the residents turn on one another, and both livestock and homes go up in flames.
 Margot and Chris escape in their car.
-Eventually, police officers arrive, only to confront a demonically possessed Samuel mimicking a baby's cry.
-Samuel compels the officers to take their own lives before he drives away in a police cruiser.
+Some time later, two police officers arrive on the scene, discover the aftermath of the massacre, and find a demonically-possessed Samuel mimicking a baby's cry.
+Samuel compels the officers to take their own lives, before he drives away in their car.